A Container Service Kubernetes cluster supports multiple application access methods.

 and then click OK.

-For more information about Ingress configuration, see Create an Ingress in the Container Service console.
+For more information about Ingress configuration, see Create an Ingress on the web UI.
 The configuration in this example is as follows:You can also use a YAML file to create an Ingress.
 In this example, the YAML sample file is as follows:

 - Name: Enter an Ingress name.